-8. Conclusions
+VIII.
+Conclusions

 Schumpeter famously suggested (1950, p.
 83) that the essential fact about capitalism was its dynamic process of creative destruction.
-For many critics, the rejection of capitalism may fundamentally be a rejection of dynamism.33 One visitor from Europe, where air conditioning is much less common,34 suggested that air conditioning is a symbol of the American spirit.
-Beppe Severgnini (according to Felton) ". . . notes that the refusal to suffer the sweaty indignity of equatorial heat is "the antithesis of passive resignation," and thus a perfect expression of the can-do American character."
-(Felton 2010, p.
-W9)
+For many critics, the rejection of capitalism may fundamentally be a rejection of dynamism.41 One visitor from Europe, where air conditioning is much less common,42 suggested that air conditioning is a symbol of the American spirit.
+Beppe Severgnini (according to Felton) "notes that the refusal to suffer the sweaty indignity of equatorial heat is "the antithesis of passive resignation," and thus a perfect expression of the can-do American character" (Felton 2010, p.
+W9).

 Being an open-minded, balanced, objective scholar, I must admit that there does appear to be one very substantial cost to air conditioning.
-Burt Folsom has pointed out35 that before air conditioning, the stifling heat of a D.C. summer drove Congress out of town.
+Russell Baker pointed out43 that before air conditioning, the stifling heat of a D.C. summer drove Congress out of town.
 After air conditioning, Congress has stayed in session longer, passing more laws.